-The MSc Nursing (RN/ Pre-registration) (Adult) (Children's Nursing) (Mental Health) route in Nursing is open to graduates who have demonstrated the ability to study independently at level 6.
+The MSc Nursing (RN/ Pre-registration (Adult and Mental Health) route is open to graduates who have demonstrated the ability to study independently at level 6.
 You must have evidence of self-direction; academic skill and competence in learning; an ability to search, evaluate and analyse research and information and be able to communicate effectively.
 These requirements will be reviewed using the Recognition of Prior Learning (RPL) process before you commence the pre-registration nursing programme.
 Within the RPL process, you will be required to demonstrate achievement of the equivalent of 15 credits, 675 of the theoretical hours and map learning against identified learning outcomes from Programme Stage 1 of the BSc (Hons) Nursing (RN/ Pre-registration) programme.
-You can also demonstrate achievement of specified learning outcomes which are the equivalent of 500 clinical hours as part of the admissions process; if you are unable to demonstrate achievement of 500 clinical hours during the RPL process, you will complete 500 clinical hours at the end of your programme within an additional 4-month placement in order to meet the requirements to apply for registration with the NMC.
-However, if you are a Tier 4 student, you will need to demonstrate achievement of specified learning outcomes which are the equivalent of 500 clinical hours as part of the admissions process.
+You also must demonstrate achievement of specified learning outcomes which are the equivalent of 500 clinical hours as part of the admissions process.